jobe-m/ownkeepass/README.md

 *   Default keepass file can be changed in the keepass application settings
 *   Database settings adjustable like master password, encryption algorithm and key transformation rounds
 *   Search keepass entries in whole database
+*   Copy username and password from within cover page and use cover page to peak from other apps to look up username and password

 TODO
 ----